7 Best Organic Mattress Toppers Tested & Certified Non-Toxic

 As Made Safe's sleep report confirms, there is an easy way to avoid inhaling toxic chemicals while you sleep.
 Simply ensure that both your mattress and topper are free from synthetic materials.

-When shopping for a mattress topper, official organic certifications give you peace of mind that the product was made with eco-friendly materials and sustainable practices.
+When shopping for a mattress topper, official organic certifications give you peace of mind.
+They verify that the product was made with eco-friendly materials and sustainable practices.

 • Global Organic Textile Standard (GOTS): This leading standard assures no harmful chemicals or heavy metals are present in textiles.